jhm/go-binaryheap/README.md

 h.PushAll(2, 3)

 // Retrieve the top item.
-a := h.Peek()
+a, found := h.Peek()

-// Retrieve the top item and remove it from the heap. b := h.Pop()
+// Retrieve the top item and remove it from the heap. b, found := h.Pop()
 ```

 ## Future Changes

-Upon the release of Go 1.18 the heap, and its API, will make use of generic type
-parameters and the tests will most likely be updated to use the new fuzzing API.
+The tests will most likely be updated to use the new fuzzing API released in Go 1.18.